Nicole Letourneau: Career

 After focusing on research in the Faculty of Nursing for a year, Letourneau joined to the Cumming School of Medicine attaining appointments in Pediatrics, Psychiatry and Community Health Sciences.
 In 2012, she was appointed as a director of RESOLVE Alberta (Research and Education to Solutions to Violence and Abuse) at the University of Calgary and in 2015, she served as an interim director at the Owerko Centre for Neurodevelopment and Child Mental Health.

 As of 2016, Letourneau serves as the Professor of Nursing and Cumming School of Medicine at the University of Calgary and the director of RESOLVE Alberta.
 She is also the principal investigator of CHILD and the Research Chair in Parent and Child Mental Health.
 She is a member of many international societies, including a founding board member of the International Association for the Study of Attachment, member of the Society for Emotional and Attachment Studies, World Association for Infant Mental Health and Post-partum Support International.

-She has a history of provincial and national governance, serving on the board of the New Brunswick Foundation for Health Research (2010–13), National Collaborating Centre on the Determinants of Health (2007–2011), CIHR Governing Council (2007–2014), including chair of the Standing Committee on Ethics and member of Nominating and Governance Committee, and institute Advisory Board of the CIHR Institute of Gender and Health (2005–2007) and finally Assisted Human Reproduction Canada (2008–12).
-She is also secretary of the board of Discovery House Family Violence Prevention Society (2017-), past president of the Alberta Association for Infant Mental Health (2017–19) and Board Chair of the College of Registered Nurses of Alberta (2020-2022).
+She has a history of provincial and national governance, serving on the board of the New Brunswick Foundation for Health Research (2010–13), National Collaborating Centre on the Determinants of Health (2007–2011), CIHR Governing Council (2007–2014), including chair of the Standing Committee on Ethics and member of Nominating and Governance Committee, and institute advisory board of the CIHR Institute of Gender and Health (2005–2007) and finally Assisted Human Reproduction Canada (2008–12).
+She was the secretary of the board of Discovery House Family Violence Prevention Society (2017-2023), past president of the Alberta Association for Infant Mental Health (2017–19) and board chair of the College of Registered Nurses of Alberta (2020-2022).